Icon of Andrei Rublev. The most famous and mysterious image of God in the history of iconography

 - Turning to the history of the Trinity icon itself, do you know about the meetings of very famous people with this icon?
 Maybe they left their impressions, experiences from it?
 Perhaps there is some important historical event that was associated with this image?
 He, you can say, lies in the heart of our culture - I want to believe in it, at least ...

 - Of course have.
 I read poems that were dedicated to this image.
-It is impossible, of course, not to recall Tarkovsky.
+You can not, of course, not remember Tarkovsky.
 When he conceived his film "Andrei Rublev," he admitted that he had very vague ideas about him.
 The staff of the Andrei Rublev Museum told me that one day he came to them and began to just consult, as with the connoisseurs of ancient Russian art and in general of that era.
 Then a copy of the "Trinity" was exhibited in the museum.
 He stood for a long time contemplating her.
-After this meeting, he had an inner spiritual turn, without which he could not create a film of this level.
+After this meeting, he had an inner spiritual turn, without which he could not have created a film of this level.

 The history with the opening of the icon at the beginning of the XX century, which I mentioned, is also very typical.
 People rushed to look at the beauty that had emerged, which shone from under this black mass.
 Just imagine: before you a darkened icon - and suddenly a small piece opens, and from there it looks as if the blue sky is peeping out.

 There is another very interesting case.
-It is well known that Protestants in general regard the icons very negatively.
+It is known that Protestants in general regard the icons very negatively.
 It is believed that this idolatry and so on.
 But back in the 90-ies.
 I was given a book by a Protestant German pastor who, upon seeing the "Trinity", changed his attitude to icons.
 He even wrote a whole book, in which he tried to unravel this image, giving his interpretation.
-He realized that it was not an idol, that behind the icons there really is another reality hidden.
+He realized that it was not an idol, that the icons really hid another reality.
 A person is not just a believer, but a theologian, a pastor standing deep in his position, after a meeting with the "Trinity" has changed.

 I know that during the Soviet era this icon and many others brought people to God.
 The church was silent at that time.
 Many churches were closed.
 Where did a man hear a living word about Christ, about the Church?
 People began to be interested in the icon, including the "Trinity", and then took the Holy Scripture, other books and came to the Church.
 I personally know several people who after meeting with the image of Rublev came to faith in the Soviet era.